 Vehicle loans are extended for the purchase of cars and are extended on a similar basis to personal loans.
-The Bank had QAR 409.9 million in vehicle loans outstanding as at 31 December 2022, on a standalone basis.
 The maximum term of a vehicle loan is four years for expatriates and six years for Qatari nationals.
 A 20 per cent. down payment is required for expatriates where the sole source of payment is the relevant customer's salary.
 As with personal loans, a salary assignment is required unless the customer services the loan with other proven sources of regular income, for example rental income.
 For expatriate customers, vehicle loans are secured through registration of the vehicle in the joint names of the Bank and the applicant.
 In addition to the interest income generated by vehicle loans, the Bank also generates commission income through the sale of third-party vehicle-related insurance.